History, tourist information, and nearby accommodation

 For over 400 years the Browne family owned Elsing before it was sold for the first time in its history in 1958.
 The house stands in a wonderful garden, known for its collection of old roses.
 The garden and neighbouring arboretum cover 20 acres, with a walled garden, bog garden, autumn garden, and attractive moat walk.
 The gardens are open to pre-booked groups by arrangement.

 The church roof spans the largest unsupported nave in East Anglia and perhaps the widest in all of England.
-There is 14th century glass in the south window, and the base of a 15th century chancel screen.
+There is 14th-century glass in the south window, and the church also boasts the base of a 15th-century chancel screen.

 Address: Elsing, Norfolk, England